ProcrastinatorMuffin/Vue-health-app/README.md

 ## Contributing

-You are welcome to contribute to project.
+You are welcome to contribute to the project.

 ### How to Contribute